Juan Andres Sells 5,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

 - On Friday, November 19th, Juan Andres sold 5,000 shares of Moderna stock.
 The stock was sold at an average price of $265.71, for a total value of $1,328,550.00.

-MRNA has been the subject of several analyst reports.
-SVB Leerink raised their price objective on Moderna from $85.00 to $86.00 and gave the company an “underperform” rating in a research note on Friday, November 5th.
-Morgan Stanley reduced their price objective on Moderna from $337.00 to $313.00 and set an “equal weight” rating on the stock in a report on Friday, November 5th.
+MRNA has been the subject of several recent analyst reports.
 Deutsche Bank Aktiengesellschaft started coverage on Moderna in a report on Friday, October 22nd.
-They issued a “sell” rating and a $250.00 price target on the stock.
-Piper Sandler lowered their price objective on Moderna to $348.00 and set an “overweight” rating for the company in a research report on Friday, November 5th.
-Finally, The Goldman Sachs Group reissued a “buy” rating and issued a $395.00 price objective on shares of Moderna in a research report on Friday, November 5th.
-Three equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and seven have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $244.31.
+They issued a “sell” rating and a $250.00 price target for the company.
+Wolfe Research started coverage on shares of Moderna in a research report on Monday, November 8th.
+They set an “outperform” rating and a $304.00 price target for the company.
+Jefferies Financial Group cut their price target on shares of Moderna from $375.00 to $325.00 and set a “hold” rating on the stock in a research note on Friday, November 5th.
+Morgan Stanley lowered their price objective on shares of Moderna from $337.00 to $313.00 and set an “equal weight” rating for the company in a research note on Friday, November 5th.
+Finally, SVB Leerink upped their price objective on Moderna from $85.00 to $86.00 and gave the stock an “underperform” rating in a report on Friday, November 5th.
+Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat.com, Moderna has an average rating of “Hold” and an average price target of $244.31.

-Hedge funds have recently added to or reduced their stakes in the business.
-Coatue Management LLC boosted its holdings in shares of Moderna by 388.3% in the 2nd quarter.
-Coatue Management LLC now owns 6,140,904 shares of the company’s stock valued at $1,442,990,000 after purchasing an additional 4,883,219 shares during the last quarter.
-Lone Pine Capital LLC acquired a new position in shares of Moderna during the 2nd quarter valued at $937,781,000.
-Geode Capital Management LLC lifted its holdings in Moderna by 71.6% in the 3rd quarter.
-Geode Capital Management LLC now owns 5,759,961 shares of the company’s stock worth $2,210,437,000 after buying an additional 2,404,103 shares in the last quarter.
-Renaissance Technologies LLC lifted its holdings in Moderna by 94.9% in the 2nd quarter.
-Renaissance Technologies LLC now owns 3,188,454 shares of the company’s stock worth $749,223,000 after buying an additional 1,552,925 shares in the last quarter.
-Finally, Macquarie Group Ltd. lifted its holdings in Moderna by 30,664.5% in the 2nd quarter.
-Macquarie Group Ltd. now owns 1,514,535 shares of the company’s stock worth $355,886,000 after buying an additional 1,509,612 shares in the last quarter.
-55.10% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently made changes to their positions in MRNA.
+UBS Asset Management Americas Inc. grew its holdings in Moderna by 9.3% during the 3rd quarter.
+UBS Asset Management Americas Inc. now owns 1,309,270 shares of the company’s stock valued at $503,886,000 after purchasing an additional 111,826 shares in the last quarter.
+Towercrest Capital Management purchased a new position in Moderna in the 3rd quarter valued at about $280,000.
+Keudell Morrison Wealth Management purchased a new position in Moderna in the 3rd quarter valued at about $250,000.
+Cambridge Trust Co. acquired a new stake in shares of Moderna during the third quarter valued at about $210,000.
+Finally, EP Wealth Advisors LLC increased its position in shares of Moderna by 3.6% during the third quarter.
+EP Wealth Advisors LLC now owns 1,711 shares of the company’s stock worth $658,000 after acquiring an additional 60 shares during the last quarter.
+Institutional investors and hedge funds own 55.10% of the company’s stock.

 About Moderna